Opportunities for Engagement

 The following criteria are proposed for a student organization to be considered active and recognized.

-- Have an up-to-date constitution on file with the office of student involvement
+- Have an up-to-date constitution on file with the office of student engagement

 - Submit a list of officers or leaders and advisor for the current year by Oct.
-1 with the office of student involvement
+1 with the office of student engagement

 - Have a faculty or staff advisor